oeb25/msc-thesis/src/chapters/06-folding.md

 ::::::

-\caption{An abstract CFG with annotated program positions and constraints.}
+\caption{An abstract CFG with annotated program locations and constraints.}

 :::::